ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 Hello, World !
 ```

-Depending on your platform, the application may be named slightly differently,
+Depending on your platform, the application might be named slightly differently.
-On Windows it would be `howdy.exe`, so to execute it you would instead
+On Windows, it would be `howdy.exe`, so to execute it you would instead
 have to type:

 ```BASH { output_lines = "2" }